my-name-is-samael/BeamJoy/README.md

 - Players can use any vehicle, a specific model, or a specified configuration set at race launch.
 - Dynamic branching race mapping allows shortcuts or reroutes.
 - Persistent race records.
+- Best personal times stored on the game cache and kept between game restarts.
 - Reputation rewards for participation, winning races, and breaking records, highly customizable.
 - Real-time race time counter with flashing time when reaching a checkpoint (UI applications).
 - Toggleable broadcasting solo race times.